 We may collect and process the following personal data from you:

-- Identity and Contact Data, including your name, address, telephone number, date of birth, job title and function, and other personal data concerning your preferences relevant to our services;
+- Identity and Contact Data, including your name, email address, and other personal data concerning your preferences relevant to our services;

 - Business Information, including information provided in the course of the relationship between you or your organisation and this website, or otherwise voluntarily provided by you or your organisation;